Ready to build lasting relationships

 Applying for transfer admission

-Loyola University Maryland welcomes transfer students coming from two‑ and four‑year colleges who wish to continue their education on our Evergreen campus.
-Transfer students apply online using the Common Application for transfer students and are required to submit the following material: the college report/registrar’s report from each institution attended, official high school transcript(s), official college transcript(s) including current semester courses, and $60 application fee.
-For detailed information on the transfer admission process, visit loyola.edu/transfer or contact us at email@example.com.
+Loyola University Maryland welcomes students coming from two- and four-year colleges who wish to continue their education on our Evergreen campus.
+Transfer students apply online using the Common Application and are required to submit the following materials: the college report/registrar’s report from each institution attended; official high school transcript(s); official college transcript(s), including current semester courses; and a $60 application fee.
+For detailed information on the transfer admission process, visit loyola.edu/transfer or contact us at firstname.lastname@example.org.